Governmental Advisory Committee (GAC) Advice Status

 (1 November 2021)

-Updates regarding the implementation status of SSR2 recommendations, including implementation documentation for 4.1 and 9.1, may be found at https://www.icann.org/resources/reviews/specific-reviews/ssr and at https://community.icann.org/display/SSR/SSR2+Review
+Updates regarding the implementation status of SSR2 recommendations are available at: https://www.icann.org/resources/reviews/specific-reviews/ssr and at https://community.icann.org/display/SSR/SSR2+Review

 ICANN72 Virtual Annual General Meeting Communique